DmitrySharabin/mavo-chart/README.md

 **Caution:** This section requires an understanding of JSON.
 It is aimed at advanced users.
 You do not need to understand JSON to use Mavo and this plugin!

-`mv-chart-options`
+The Chart plugin allows you to configure some aspects of a chart look and feel and customize its behavior by setting [options](https://www.chartjs.org/docs/latest/configuration/) via the `mv-chart-options` attribute.
+The syntax of this attribute is a JSON-like object. `mv-chart-options` does not require curly braces.
+If you include them, they will be considered part of the JSON object.

+Styles of data series can also be specified via a JSON-like value of the `mv-chart-series-styles` attribute.
+To use JSON-like syntax in the `mv-chart-series-styles` attribute, you need either [disable expressions](https://mavo.io/docs/expressions#disabling-expressions) for this attribute via the `mv-expressions-ignore` or [change the syntax of the expressions](https://mavo.io/docs/expressions#using-expressions) with the `mv-expressions` attribute.

 Expressions in the `mv-chart-options` are disabled by default.

-To use JSON-like syntax in the `mv-chart-series-styles` attribute, you need either [disable expressions](https://mavo.io/docs/expressions#disabling-expressions) for this attribute via the `mv-expressions-ignore` or [change the syntax of the expressions](https://mavo.io/docs/expressions#using-expressions) with the `mv-expressions` attribute.
+Both of these cases are shown in the **Demo** so that you can play with it.

 ## Localization